 grid

 Using developments in modern technology, thermal modelling has made it clear where the common locations for heat loss are within cold storage buildings.
 Culprits include any applications that penetrate the envelope, including HVAC fixtures, cladding, venting equipment and more, foundation columns, parapet roofs, balconies – the list is endless, and common in cold storage projects.

 Thermal bridges have the potential to appear at each of these applications, causing issues where energy is transferred along conductive materials.
-Within cold storage, this means warmer temperatures will travel back into the building, creating opportunity for condensation – a detrimental and damaging occurrence for a majority of the produce stored within cold storage.
+Within cold storage, this means warmer temperatures will travel back into the building, creating opportunity for condensation – a detrimental and damaging occurrence for a majority of the produce stored within cold storage – which can cause tremendous damage, as well as higher energy costs trying to keep the temperatures down.

+grid